 Pass right by the Fruit Loops, please.
 “Eating high-sugar cereals will make your blood sugar spike and crash, which will affect your sleep,” says nutritionist Lisa DeFazio, MS, RDN.
 She continues, “choose cereal with less than five grams of sugar per serving.”

-Hot Peppers &
+Hot Peppers & Spicy Foods

 Spicy foods are a go-to when it comes to revving up your metabolism, but they’re also ruining your chances of falling asleep.
 Spices like cayenne and Tabasco get their metabolism-boosting properties from capsaicin, which can trigger heartburn in sensitive individuals.
 Erin Palinski-Wade, RD, CDE, explains this compound gets your blood flowing as well, “Its thermogenic properties can increase the body’s core temperature.”
 Since your core temperature naturally decreases as you get ready to sleep, raising it can cause you to feel more awake and struggle with staying asleep.

-or High-Fat Dinner
+A High-Protein or High-Fat Dinner

 A little lesson in logic: “You may think a high-protein or high-fat dinner will keep you full all night, preventing you from waking.
 But research shows that eating a high-protein meal before bed can lead to sleep disturbances,” explains Palinski-Wade.
 Experts believe it’s because a protein rich meal contributes less tryptophan—the amino acid which is a precursor to the calming hormone serotonin—than it does other amino acids.
 A lower tryptophan to other large amino acids ratio actually reduces serotonin.
 And, like many other foods on this list, you may wind up with indigestion or acid reflux since you’ll be lying down with a full stomach.